 When my amazing husband assumes that I will take care of his children while he is at work – which is hardly an unreasonable request – sometimes I turn inward, almost resentful at this expectation.
 It’s not the kids, I adore them.
 So what is it?

-In part I think it may be the fact that I lived a very independent life before meeting M. Even in relationships, there were never children.
-At most I was responsible for cats, and geez, if you can’t handle that… I was used to doing what I wanted and frankly, putting myself first.
+In part, I think it may be the fact that I lived a very independent life before meeting M. Even in relationships, there were never children.
+At most, I was responsible for cats, and geez, if you can’t handle that… I was used to doing what I wanted and, frankly, putting myself first.
 I don’t think there’s anything wrong with that, and many people live that way until having children.
 I know if I had a baby, I’d get a sharp wake-up call for sure!

-So when you become a stepmom, and an insider in your new family, there’s a complicated mix of emotions ranging from “oh my gosh I love these kiddos and I can’t wait to take them to that movie/make them their favourite dinner/go swimming with them”… to “woah woah woah.
+So when you become a stepmom, and an insider in your new family, there’s a complicated mix of emotions ranging from “oh my gosh I love these kiddos and I can’t wait to take them to that movie/make them their favorite dinner/go swimming with them”… to “woah woah woah.
 Do I have to do this on my own today?
 What if I have plans?
 Did I sign up for this?…”

 A childless stepmom does not automatically have the devotion to the kids that the biological parents do.
 I can only speak from my own experience, but that is what I have seen and felt and lived.

-Woman relaxing outdoors
+Woman relaxing outdoors.

 It sounds bad, it feels bad, it’s hard to talk about.